 Guinea pigs are social animals, they need the love and security other guinea pigs provide.
 And no matter what, we can’t provide them with such companionship because for one, we can’t even speak their language, and this is the mistake most people often make.

-An other common mistakes guinea pig owners Make is; only get one guinea pig, and then expect the pig to settle in before they bring in another one.
+Another common mistake guinea pig owners Make is; only get one guinea pig, and then expect the pig to settle in before they bring in another one.
 Although that often sounds like a good plan, in the real sense, it complicates things for the guinea pigs.

-Here is the thing, not only does settling in means stress for the guinea pig, a new environment, smells, noises, and probably new foods often gets them scared at first.
+Here is the thing, not only does settling in means stress for the guinea pig, a new environment, smells, noises, and probably new foods often get them scared at first.